Now here's a hell of a guy.

 The Ladies' Ear Tickler Enters the Story.

 But in 382 he goes back to Rome again, this time as assistant to Pope Damasus I. Now there's another hell of a guy.
 Man, papal elections just ain't what they used to be.
 Twice over actually.
 Once upon a time, they were a matter of the clergy and people of the area choosing a bishop, or overseer, with overseers from nearby areas confirming it.
-But by this time we have Constantine, and Christianity attaining respectable state-recognised status, and the Emperor confirmed newly elected bishops.
-That's helpful because sometimes more than one guy claimed to be elected, sometimes in more than one election!
+But by this time we have Constantine, and Christianity attaining respectable state-recognised status, and now the Emperor confirmed newly elected bishops.
+That's helpful, sorta, because sometimes more than one guy claimed to be elected, sometimes in more than one election!

 So when Pope Liberius, whom the Emperor Constantine had thrown out of Rome, died on 24 September 366, one faction supported Ursinus, the previous pope's deacon, while another, which had previously supported a rival pope, Felix II, supported Damasus.
 The patrician class, the old noble families of Rome, supported Damasus, but the plebian class, the regular folks, and the deacons supported Ursinus.
 Each was elected, in separate elections.
 Some real apostolic succession there, oh yeah.